MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 > The `date` components of the values are ignored, only the time components are used.

 ## Telemetry
-Telemetry includes the logged events from the service.
+Telemetry includes the top-level AL events and any returned errors logged from the service.
 These events can provide necessary information and errors that can be used to troubleshoot issues happening in the tenant's environment.

 ### Get Environment Telemetry
 Returns the telemetry information for the provided environment and filters.
 It is recommended that you provide start and end time parameters in order to return a managable data set.